Toad River Hot Springs Provincial Park

 Toad River Hot Springs Provincial Park is a provincial park in the north of British Columbia, Canada.
 The hot springs are located on the lefthand bank of the Toad River, outside of the Racing River outflow.
+Fort Nelson, Canada, is 160 km away.
 The area is rugged and remote, accessible only via hiking, riverboat, horseback, or helicopter.
-There is no actual bathing pool; visitors are advised to not attempt bathing, as heavy mud is a strong presence in the area.
-Entrance to this area is very difficult, with the crossing of private property being a likely factor, unless accessed by boat or air.

 The park is part of the larger Muskwa-Kechika Management Area.